Lucia-Adams/Adaptive-Evolution-Control-For-Radial-Basis-Function-Surrogates/README.md

 # Adaptive Evolution Control For Radial Basis Function Surrogates
 For Multi-Objective Optimisation Problems with expensive fitness functions, surrogate models may be designed in order to reduce the evaluation cost of multi objective evolutionary algorithms.
 This code trains a Radial Basis Function surrogate and applies it to the NSGA-II algorithm.
-An adaptive surrogate training strategy is proposed and implemented, based on the incremental error observed between model predic- tions and true function evaluations, and I evaluated this on a suite of real-world problems.
+An adaptive surrogate training strategy is proposed and implemented, based on the incremental error observed between model predictions and true function evaluations, and I evaluated this on a suite of real-world problems.

 An accompanying short paper has been written, which is available upon request!